MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/troubleshooting.md

 ## Authentication and authorization errors

-Authorization errors can occur as a result of a number of issues, most of which generate a 403 error.
+Authorization errors can occur due to various issues.
+Most of these issues generate a 403 error.
 The common cause for these errors is lack of permissions.

 To find the permissions required for a specific cmdlet or API, use [Find-MgGraphCommand](find-mg-graph-command.md) cmdlet or the [API permissions reference](/graph/permissions-reference).

-Microsoft Graph PowerShell permissions are consented to when you run Connect-MgGraph.
+When you run Connect-MgGraph, you grant consent to Microsoft Graph PowerShell permissions.
 Here, you specify the permissions that you require using the **-Scopes** parameter.

 For example, in the error below, the user lacks the permissions to run New-MgServicePrincipal.